firish/Interesting_Engineering/7_RAID_Configurations.md

 ### RAID 5 - Block-level Striping with Distributed Parity
 - **Description**: RAID 5 stripes data at the block level with parity distributed across all disks.
 It provides fault tolerance and can continue operating if one disk fails.
-- **Explanation**: **Distributed parity** spreads error correction data across all the disks in the array, eliminating the single parity disk bottleneck of RAID 4.
+- **Distributed parity** spreads error correction data across all the disks in the array, eliminating the single parity disk bottleneck of RAID 4.
 This improves both read and write performance and provides fault tolerance by allowing the array to rebuild data from the remaining disks if one fails.
+- - In RAID 4, the single dedicated parity disk becomes a performance bottleneck because it handles all the parity operations.
+Every time data is written to the array, the parity disk must be read, updated, and written to, which can slow down write operations.
+By distributing parity across all disks, RAID 5 eliminates this bottleneck.
+Each write operation involves updating parity on different disks, which balances the workload and improves overall performance.
 - **Advantages**: Balances performance, fault tolerance, and storage efficiency.
 Suitable for a wide range of applications.
 - **Disadvantages**: Write performance is lower than RAID 0 due to the need to calculate and write parity.
 Requires at least three disks.
 - **Use Case**: Widely used in environments where a balance of performance, storage efficiency, and fault tolerance is needed, such as in web servers, enterprise-level storage systems, and data warehouses.